 The Best Time To Take A Disney Cruise

 When deciding the best time to take a Disney Cruise, you’ll need to look at a few factors.
 If you have older kids, you may be stuck with only just a few weeks of availability due to sports, work, and school commitments.
 My high school kids are so busy that school vacations are really the only times that we can travel for more than a weekend.
 These times are very fun to travel but are likely to be more expensive – including the airfare.

 It’s not just the cruise price that you should look at.
-If you are flying into the port or staying either a night before or a night after your cruise, those may also be more expensive during school vacations and holidays.
+If you are flying into the port or staying either a night before or a night after your cruise, the flights and hotels may also be more expensive during school vacations and holidays.
 So you’ll have to weigh whether the extra cost is worth the convenience of traveling during this time.

 Some families choose to combine their family cruise with a trip to the theme parks for a Disney land and sea vacation.
 Again, this is usually a more expensive trip during holidays and school breaks – for both the parks and the cruise line.

 You should also look at the price including travel insurance.
-With everything going on, it’s a good idea to have your vacation spending protected.
+It’s always a good idea to have your vacation spending protected.
 Travel insurance may also cover you if you have a medical emergency (but always check coverage) A good travel agent can help you find the best rates for your dates and may even offer onboard credit.

 Like prices, crowd levels are often the highest during school vacations and holidays.
-Although you may only be able to travel during these busy times, it’s important to understand in advance that you’ll need to make your reservations as early as possible, and arrive at the airport with plenty of time.
+Although you may only be able to travel during these busy times, it’s important to understand in advance that you’ll need to make your reservations as early as possible and arrive at the airport with plenty of time.
 On our last cruise, we had to fly on Christmas Day, and the airport was extremely crowded with many delays.

-Once your reservation is booked, based upon your Castaway Club level, you should also plan your shore excursions early.
+Once your reservation is booked, based on your Castaway Club level, you should also plan your shore excursions early.
 If you have a port adventure that is especially popular, it likely will book up during the busy sailings.
 Cabanas at Castaway Cay are especially difficult to book because the demand far exceeds the supply.

 Special Events at Sea

 Disney Cruise Line offers some special, themed sailings that can be so much fun.
-These special cruises include Halloween on the High Seas, Disney’s Very Merrytime Cruise, Marvel Day at Sea, and Star Wars Day at Sea.
+These special cruises include Halloween on the High Seas, Disney’s Very Merrytime Cruise, Marvel Day at Sea, Pixar Day at Sea, and Star Wars Day at Sea.
 During these sailings, you’ll get to experience things like a decorated cruise ship, themed shows, and special events.